My wife, myself and our small baby entered a local bar in a small Tuscan town. We went to the counter and ordered a cappuccino and a small beer.

 Underage Drinking Allowed

-As the barmaid was preparing our drinks, I hesitantly held up the babies empty bottle of milk.
-Before I knew what was happening the barmaid had grabbed the bottle, stuck it into the cappuccino’s machine hot steam pipe and sterilised it.
+As the barmaid was preparing our drinks, I hesitantly held up the baby's empty bottle of milk.
+Before I knew what was happening the barmaid had grabbed the bottle, stuck it into the cappuccino machine's hot steam pipe and sterilised it.
 Then she poured in some fresh milk and asked if the baby preferred it 'hot or cold, with or without froth'.

 'Cold will be fine, thank you' I replied.
 She then indicated to us to go and find a table to sit down at.